DayZedAndConfused762/Y.A.A.C/doc/software.md

 Recalbox | Recalbox is The Ultimate Retrogaming Console that allows you to replay all the games, consoles and computers of your childhood! | https://www.recalbox.com/download/stable/rpi/rpi4_64/
 RetroPie | RetroPie allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine | https://retropie.org.uk/
 RISC OS | RISC OS is a computer operating system designed in Cambridge, England by Acorn.
 First released in 1987, its origins can be traced back to the original team that developed the Arm microprocessor | https://www.riscosopen.org/content/
+Ubuntu | Ubuntu Linux for Raspberry Pi | https://ubuntu.com/download/raspberry-pi
+Ubuntu MATE | Ubuntu MATE for the Raspberry Pi provides a complete, familiar, desktop environment that can be used for basic desktop computing.
+It is also of interest to makers and device hackers who want to target Ubuntu for their projects | https://ubuntu-mate.org/raspberry-pi/
+Alpine Linux | Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and Busybox | https://wiki.alpinelinux.org/wiki/Raspberry_Pi
+Arch Linux ARM | Arch Linux for ARM processors, a lightweight and flexible Linux® distribution that tries to Keep It Simple | https://archlinuxarm.org/
+BerryBoot v2.0 | Berryboot is a simple boot selection screen for ARM computers like the Raspberry Pi, that allows you to put multiple Linux distributions on a single SD card | https://www.berryterminal.com/doku.php/berryboot chilipie-kiosk | Easy-to-use Raspberry Pi image for booting directly into full-screen Chrome, with built-in convenience features for unattended operation.
+Perfect for dashboards and build monitors | https://github.com/jareware/chilipie-kiosk
+Raspberry Pi Debian | This Web site is built to help you get Debian GNU/Linux easily running if you have a computer of the Raspberry Pi family | https://raspi.debian.net/
+DietPi | DietPi is an extremely lightweight Debian-based OS.
+It is highly optimised for minimal CPU and RAM resource usage, ensuring your SBC always runs at its maximum potential | https://github.com/Fourdee/DietPi
+EZ-WifiBroadcast | Affordable Digital HD Video Transmission made easy!
+Ez-WifiBroadcast is a radically simple digital data transmission system | https://github.com/rodizio1/EZ-WifiBroadcast
+Fedora Linux for Raspberry Pi | An innovative platform for hardware, clouds, and containers, built with love by you | https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi
+FreeBSD/ARM | https://wiki.freebsd.org/arm/Raspberry%20Pi | FreeBSD is an operating system used to power modern servers, desktops, and embedded platforms
+FreedomBox | FreedomBox is a private server for non-experts: it lets you install and configure server applications with only a few clicks.
+It runs on cheap hardware of your choice, uses your internet connection and power, and is under your control | https://www.freedombox.org/
+Lakka Linux | Lakka is a lightweight Linux distribution that transforms a small computer into a full blown retrogaming console | https://lakka.tv/
+LibreELEC | Just enough OS for KODI | https://libreelec.tv/
+motionEyeOS | A Linux distribution that turns your single board computer into a video surveillance system | https://github.com/motioneye-project/motioneyeos
+OSMC | OSMC is a free and open source media center built for the people, by the people | https://osmc.tv/ PirateBox | PirateBox is an anonymous offline mobile file-sharing and communications system built with free software and inexpensive off-the-shelf hardware | https://piratebox.cc/doku.php?id=raspberry_pi:diy

 <!-- ============================================================ -->